TechArtToolBox/wheel-o-matic/README.md

 ## Mesh Wheels quick start

   - Make sure each wheel to be automated points in either X or Y and has it's origin at its center.
+  - Each wheel should already be able to rotate around a single axis, and rotate like you would expect a wheel to rotate.
   - Select the wheel(s) to be automated.
   - In the Wheel-O-Matic tab, click '**Automate**' to apply the automation.
 Move the vehicle to see the result: